71st Infantry Division (United States): Combat chronicle

-Participated in the liberation of concentration camps including one in Austria called Gunskirchen Lager, a subcamp of Mauthausen, on 4 May.
+The division participated in the liberation of concentration camps including one in Austria called Gunskirchen Lager, a subcamp of Mauthausen, on 4 May.
 A pamphlet was produced by the US Army after they liberated the camp, called "The Seventy-First came to Gunskirchen Lager."
 The book recounts in detail, and with graphic photos, the tragedy they found in the camp.
 The complete booklet is available for free on-line.

 The 71st organized and occupied defensive positions along the Enns River and contacted Russian forces east of Linz, 8 May, the day before hostilities ceased, having gone further east than any other U.S. Army unit.

-The division was assigned occupational duties until it left for home and inactivation 1 March 1946.
+In January 1946, Colonel William Westmoreland was appointed commander, and was responsible for leading the units that had not yet been deactivated back to the United States so they could be demobilized.
+The division was assigned occupational duties until it left for home in March 1946, arriving on 10 and being inactivated on 12 at Camp Kilmer, New Jersey.

 During the last several weeks of the war, the 761st Tank Battalion, an African-American unit, was attached to the 71st Division and fought with it.
 The 71st Division is also the formation in which Lt.
 John D. Eisenhower, General Dwight Eisenhower's son, served.

-In January 1946, Colonel William Westmoreland was appointed commander, and was responsible for leading the units that had not yet been deactivated back to the United States so they could be demobilized.